hsaghir/hsaghir.github.io/src/content/posts/2026-04-23-the-loop-is-the-product.md

 **Stay in LangChain when** your prompts are `ChatPromptTemplate`s, your retrievers are LangChain retrievers, and your consumers expect LangChain events.
-Bridging all of that through looplet adds friction for no gain.

 ## The punchline

 The agent framework landscape in 2026 looks like the web framework landscape in 2010.
-Lots of large, opinionated systems competing to own your entire stack.
-The history of web frameworks suggests that the systems which survive are the ones that bet on the language's own control flow rather than replacing it.
+Large, opinionated systems competing to own your stack.
+The frameworks that survived that era were the ones that bet on the language's control flow rather than replacing it.
 Flask beat most of its contemporaries not because it was more powerful, but because a Flask app was just a Python function.

 looplet is the same bet.
 A `for` loop is the right abstraction for "call an LLM, run a tool, repeat."
 If you keep the abstraction honest, the language gives you control flow, error handling, concurrency, and testing for free.
 The framework's job is to make the loop composable and observable, not to own it.

 ```bash
 pip install looplet